When is the last time you spent time alone with your spouse where you weren’t asleep or completely distracted?

 What is your favorite date idea?
 Schedule it on your calendar today.

-Marci Payne, MA, LPC specializes in individual relationship counseling for men who want to be the best husband they can be and for women who want to enjoy their lives and relationships again.
-Individual relationship counseling is available at her office in Lee’s Summit MO or online for Missouri residents.
-Is anxiety and stress making it hard to connect with others?
-Schedule your free 15-minute phone consult with Marci to determine if working with a counselor near you can help you find the confidence and clarity you desire.
+Marci Payne, MA, LPC specializes in individual relationship counseling for men who want to be the best husband they can be and for women who want to stop making the same relationship mistakes.
+Schedule your free 15-minute phone consult with Marci to determine if working with a counselor near you can help you love yourself and your relationships again.